beccakin-dev/CarFaxiOSChallenge_Rebecca_Akinlaja/README.md

 # About

-The Applicaion displays a list of vehicles with the following information:
+The Application displays a list of vehicles with the following information:

 - Vehicle photo
 - Year, make, model, trim